-The woman in Revelation 17 is riding a “scarlet beast.”
+The great whole of Babylon in Revelation 17 is riding a “scarlet beast.”
 We might have expected to see the beast himself, or the king who represents the beast.
 Rather than the king, we see a prostitute riding a scarlet beast.
 It is possible the image of a beast is of a throne, and the woman is the king.
 This beast is not unlike the beast from chapter 13 or the fourth beast of Daniel 7, other than the color scarlet.
 Nothing much can be made of this color, although it is similar in color to that of the red dragon who gave his authority to the beast in chapter 13.

 The woman is described as a prostitute.
 Prostitutes are common images in the Old Testament for unfaithfulness, for example, Jerusalem Isaiah 1:21, Tyre in Isaiah 23:16-17 and Nineveh in Nahum 3:4.
-Israel herself is compared to a prostitute in Jer 3:6-10; Ezek 16:15-22; 23:49; Hos 4:12-13; 5:3.
+Israel herself is compared to a prostitute in Jeremiah 3:6-10; Ezekiel 16:15-22; 23:49; Hosea 4:12-13; 5:3.

 The various descriptions of the woman add to the vividness of the image:

-- She was dressed in purple and scarlet.
+She was dressed in purple and scarlet.
 The word for the color purple here covers a range of colors from deep purple to black.
 While the color is normally associated with royalty and prestige, the writer Porphyry associated the color purple with carnality (which is interested because his name is derived from the word, Aune 3:935).

-- She was glittering with gold, precious stones and pearls.
+She was glittering with gold, precious stones and pearls.
 The stereotypical prostitute is gaudy and over-dressed with jewelry and other accessories.

-- She held a golden cup in her hand.
+She held a golden cup in her hand.
 This gold cup is likely an allusion to Jeremiah 51:7, although the verse there refers to Babylon.
 This is an example of the unusual blending of Roman and Babylonian elements in the chapter.
 The cup is filled with “abominations and impurities.”
 The word abomination is almost always associated with idols or meat sacrificed to idols (Jer 51:7).